-The largest single revenue source in the General Fund is property tax.
+The third largest revenue source in the General Fund is property tax.
 Property tax is collected by the County and distributed to the City based upon a formula determined by State law.
 With the imposition in 1978 of property tax limits through State Proposition 13, taxes were limited to \$1 per \$100 of assessed valuation.
 Brisbane receives an average of 20 cents of each \$1 collected.
 Property tax revenues increase when: (1) property is transferred to a new owner and is revalued at the current sales price; (2) valuations are adjusted on existing properties (up to two percent annually) and, (3)when property is improved.

 FY 2009-10 saw an overall adjustment in assessed values for certain residential properties in San Mateo County.
 The Assessor's Office compared all residential property sales that took place from 2002 to 2008.
 If the sales price of a property was greater than the current sales price for a similar property in January 2009, the assessed value was adjusted downward to match.
-This resulted in an overall decrease in total assessed value in Brisbane and established a new property tax revenue base going forward.
+This resulted in an overall decrease in total assessed value in Brisbane.
 The assessment adjustment is having a long-term impact on the City's primary General Fund revenue source.
 Property values are projected to increase over time but at a slower rate than recent historical trends.